Bet on autumn brunch to boost your business

 Table of contents

-Does your restaurant offer a brunch menu?
-Is it a success?
-Are you planning to give brunch a try?
-You still haven't decided whether to include it in your restaurant's offering?
-TheFork thoroughly recommends that you give it a try, because it's a great strategy for attracting customers and making sure they leave satisfied.
-And autumn, with its mellow ambiance and long Sunday walks in the rain, is the perfect time to offer your customers brunches featuring great seasonal products.
+Does your restaurant already offer a successful brunch menu?
+Are you planning to offer brunch for the first time?
+Or you still haven't decided whether to include it in your restaurant's offering.
+TheFork recommends autumn brunch menus as a great strategy for attracting customers and ensuring they leave satisfied.

-Brunch is a gastronomic concept that allows for the mixing of ingredients, products and recipes with a fair degree of freedom, because it blends both breakfast and lunch dishes.
+As a gastronomic concept, Brunch allows for mixing ingredients, products and recipes with a fair degree of freedom because it blends both breakfast and lunch dishes.
 This means a very varied offering.
-It is usually served as a buffet or as dishes to be served à la carte and/or on a tasting menu of different dishes.
+It is either served as a buffet or as dishes à la carte and/or on a tasting menu of different dishes.

 Eggs